 \textbf{AIST++.} AIST++ \cite{li2021learn} is a human dance-music dataset, which includes $992$ pieces of high-quality dance sequence across ten dance genres, each dance paired with a corresponding music.
 The dance durations range from $7.4$ to $48$ seconds, with a frame rate of 60 FPS.
 The dataset is split into training and evaluation sets, with allocations of $952$ and $40$, respectively.

 \textbf{Evaluation Metrics.} We evaluate motion generation from two perspectives: common generation metrics and physical plausibility metrics.
-We first present the common generation metrics.
-For text-to-motion generation, following \cite{guo2022generating, zhang2024motiondiffuse}, we use three standard metrics: \textit{Frechet Inception Distance (FID)} that measures the distance between the generated and ground-truth motion distributions; \textit{R-Precition} (including RTOP-1, RTOP2, and RTOP-3) that computes the retrieval accuracy of the generated motions with respect to the input text; \textit{Diversity (Div)} that measures the diversity of generated motions.
-For music-to-dance generation, following \cite{li2024lodge,yu2023long,siyao2022bailando}, we use five standard metrics: \textit{FID$_k$} and \textit{Div$_k$} that calculate Frechet Inception Distance and Diversity on kinetic features (denoted as ‘$k$’); \textit{FID$_g$} and \textit{Div$_g$} that calculate Frechet Inception Distance and Diversity on geometric features (denoted as ‘$g$’); \textit{Beat Align Score (BAS)} that measures the alignment between input music and generated dances.
+First, for text-to-motion generation, we follow \cite{guo2022generating, zhang2024motiondiffuse} and use three standard metrics: \textit{Frechet Inception Distance (FID)}, which measures the distance between generated and ground-truth motion distributions; \textit{R-Precision} (RTOP-1, RTOP-2, RTOP-3), which computes retrieval accuracy of generated motions based on input text; and \textit{Diversity (Div)}, which measures the diversity of generated motions.
+For music-to-dance generation, following \cite{li2024lodge, yu2023long, siyao2022bailando}, we use five metrics: \textit{FID$_k$} and \textit{Div$_k$} for kinetic features (denoted ‘$k$’); \textit{FID$_g$} and \textit{Div$_g$} for geometric features (denoted ‘$g$’); and \textit{Beat Align Score (BAS)}, which measures the alignment between input music and generated dances.

 Next, we present the physical plausibility metrics.
 Following \cite{Yuan_2023_physdiff, tseng2023edge}, we use four physic-based metrics to assess the physical plausibility of generated motions: \textit{Penetrate} that measures ground penetration; \textit{Float} that measures floating; \textit{Skate} that measures foot sliding; \textit{Physical Foot Contact score (PFC)} that measures the realism of foot-ground contact.
 Additionally, we introduce an imitation selection metric, \textit{imitation failure rate (IFR)}, which calculates the failure rate of the physics refinement module in imitating motion.